 Those ARE real tears falling from the Chuckster's eyes when he gazes upon Sol's poignant farewell.
 Heston need not resort to his Ben Hur technique of burying his eyes to feign heartbreak; this time the tears flow . . . effortlessly and honestly.
 Immediate "method acting" is forced on Heston naturally since he knew that Robinson truly was dying and that this would be the last scene that the legendary actor would ever perform.
 Thus, the tears are real—a gut wrenching fusion of fiction and real life drama.
 That alone makes the film well worth examining.

 And then the next morning I couldn't even say goodbye as he was in the shower when I left and my mom was hustling me to the airport.
-The next time I saw him, he was white ashes.
+The next time I saw him, he was just ashes.

 |Long Day's Journey into Night (1962)|